mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingReturned_borrower.PNG)

 **SMS**
-<blockquote>Thanks, you have ended the rental of the '%car.name%' at %booking.returneddate%.
-See %booking.url%</blockquote>
+> Thanks, you have ended the rental of the '%car.name%' at %booking.returneddate%.
+See %booking.url%

 ### Booking Returned (Car Owner)